 </form>

-When the user fills out the message form and clicks submit, the form data needs to be sent to the backend of Anqi CMS for processing.
-Submit the message.actionThe address is fixed as/guestbook.html, and is usually usedPOSTmethod.
+When the user fills out the message form and clicks submit, the form data needs to be sent to the Anqi CMS backend for processing.
+The submission of messages isactionfixed as/guestbook.html, and is usually usedPOSTMethod.

-Except for the aforementioneduser_name/contactandcontentcore fields, if you have customized other comment fields in the background, then the properties of these fieldsnamealso need to match the definition in the backgroundFieldNameMaintain consistency so that the backend can correctly receive and store data.
+In addition to the aforementioneduser_name/contactandcontentcore fields, if you have customized other comment fields in the background, then thenameproperties of these fields also need to match the background definitionFieldNameMaintain consistency so that the backend can correctly receive and store data.

 <input type="hidden" name="return" value="html">

-It is very necessary to add a captcha function to the comment form to prevent malicious submissions and spam comments.The AutoCMS built-in captcha support, the enable process is divided into two steps: backend configuration and frontend integration.
+It is very necessary to add a captcha function to the message form to prevent malicious submissions and spam comments.The Anqi CMS is built-in with captcha support, and the enabling process is divided into two steps: backend configuration and frontend integration.

-1. Enable captcha on the backend: You need to find and enable the留言验证码function in the Anqi CMS backend management interface.
-This is usually configured in the "Backend Settings" or "Function Management" related menus.
+1. Enable captcha on the backend:You need to find and enable the留言验证码function in the Anqi CMS backend management interface.
+This is usually configured in the "Background Settings" or "Feature Management" related menus.

-- a hidden
+- A hidden

 The following is an example code snippet for an integrated front-end captcha (assuming you are using native JavaScript):